4everlynn/journal/README.md

 User (let's call it A for the time being) initiates the Server side, and all other users are as Clients to establish a connection with A.
 The responsibility of A is to maintain and monitor the connection of the Clients and when Client has messages,
 it will dispatch the message to other Clients, and at the same time.
-If message generated, it is also distributed to all clients,
-so from a role perspective, A is like the homeowner, and all other clients are members.
+If message generated, it is also distributed to all clients,so from a role perspective, A is like the homeowner, and all other clients are members.

 #### server slide